 - Cygwin: very very powerful, pretty much includes everything one needs

-- ActivePerl: an alternative for the unusable Windows batch shell
+- ActivePerl: an alternative to the unusable Windows batch shell

 - ImageJ: a good Java library to build image processing

 - Irfanview: a small and fast image viewer